TJkiller/TJkiller/README.md

 # 💫 About Me:
 <img align="right" src="https://media.giphy.com/media/L1R1tvI9svkIWwpVYr/giphy.gif" width="400" alt="Coding GIF">

 I'm passionate about web and mobile app development and currently expanding my skills in Python and cybersecurity.
-I'm especially interested in building secure applications and learning how to defend against modern threats.
-I’m open to collaborating on tech projects—particularly those focused on secure development—and always eager to learn from experienced cybersecurity professionals and fellow developers.
-Let's connect if you're into building, securing, or just geeking out over tech!
+I'm especially interested in building secure applications and learning how to defend against modern threats.<br><br> I’m open to collaborating on tech projects particularly those focused on secure development and always eager to learn from experienced cybersecurity professionals and fellow developers.
+Let's connect if you're into building, securing or just geeking out over tech!

 <br>
 <Br>